24+ of the Best Mexico City Cafes Worth Visiting

 I would say Cafe Avellaneda specializes in unique cold drinks that combine flavors, causing you to rethink how you considered coffee.

-There’s “Trago 2,” a cold brew with ginger ale and hibiscus syrup, and the “Tranquilo,” a mix of espresso, coconut cream, pineapple and tonic water.
+- There’s “Trago 2,” a cold brew with ginger ale and hibiscus syrup, and the “Tranquilo,” a mix of espresso, coconut cream, pineapple and tonic water.

-If you’re not into the caffeine, try this cafe anyway, because the menu of pasteles may have you sold.
+- If you’re not into the caffeine, try this cafe anyway, because the menu of pasteles may have you sold.
 They also sell coffee beans.

 Cafe Regina

 If you are downtown and find yourself in the peaceful pedestrian street of Calle Regina, stop for a cafecito or americano at Cafe Regina.
 This place is old-school and has kept its vintage charm.
+The surroundings on this stretch of street with no cars is also a plus, as there’s little street noise, and the environment is quite peaceful.
+It’s a special spot!

-Cucurucho Cafe
+Cucurucho Cafe (4 locations)

-Inside, instead of too many tables with chairs, they have tables like kitchen islands, where you could stand with your drink, and maybe even start a chat with a fellow traveler or local.
+We found ourselves admiring the exterior of Cucurucho Condesa, with its minimalist exterior, big windows and cool black-and-white sign.
+Inside, instead of too many tables with chairs, they have tables like kitchen islands, where you can stand with your drink, and maybe even start a chat with a fellow traveler or local.

 Founded on some big principles like freedom, innovation and creativity, you can see by visiting this cafe that the owners were very thoughtful in their design, and menu.
+You can see all this shine through at the Instagram.

 eNHORAbUENa CAFÉ

 Yes, their preferred casing of the cafe’s name is “eNHORAbUENa CAFÉ.”
+How unique!

-This cafe is perfect for hanging out or working, and is a neighborhood favorite.
+This cafe is perfect for hanging out or working, and is one of our neighborhood favorites in Condesa.
 It has a laptop-friendly vibe and a big open window to get some nice airflow.
+The food is really good, yet limited to what they can make in their tiny kitchen area.
+We tried the chilaquiles and wow: those hit the spot.

 There are plenty of power outlets, so it’s helpful if your laptop is low on battery.
+While you can work remotely here, I think (personally) that it’s better for sitting outside to hang out with a friend, or enjoy the streetside ambiance with your coffee and food.

-Check out the cafe’s Instagram.
+Check out the eNHORAbUENa Instagram.

 If you’re into a trendy vibe, Tomasa is a great cafe and bakery to try as both a spot for a cute photo and some delectable treats.